cdlhub/documentation/RandomNumbers.md

 #### Correlation

 Items (typically representing, in insurance terms, the underlying risk coverages) that are assigned the same group_id will use the same random number to sample damage for a given event and sample number.
 Items with different group_ids will be assigned independent random numbers.
-Therefore sampled damage is fully correlated within groups and fully independent between groups, where group is an abstract collection of items and defined by the user.
+Therefore sampled damage is fully correlated within groups and fully independent between groups, where group is an abstract collection of items defined by the user.

-The item_id, group_id information is provided by the user in the exposure input file (exposures.bin).
+The item_id, group_id data is provided by the user in the exposure input file (exposures.bin).

 ### Methodology